October is National Cybersecurity Awareness Month

 KNOW THE BAD STUFF

 In today's world, providing personal information online is a commonplace activity.
-However, one of the risks of doing so is being affected by a data breach - the release of personally identifiable, confidential information.
+However, the personal information you share could be affected by a data breach – the unauthorized release of your personally identifiable and confidential information.

 Here are some ways you can protect yourself and your information: